 What worked?
 Since the official launch, we’ve been running an ongoing video series featuring bite-sized highlights from each episode of Show Business.
 We cut every episode down to 30–60 second chunks to tease the topics we’d be covering.
 Here’s an example below:

-What didn’t work?
-Teaser posts during the hype phase didn’t have the same outsized impact we saw on channels like LinkedIn and Instagram.
+What we would have done differently Facebook teaser posts during the hype phase didn’t have the same outsized impact we saw on channels like LinkedIn and Instagram.
 Organic reach on Facebook is much harder to achieve.

-Another main channel we focused on driving traffic to the hype page during pre-launch was LinkedIn.
+Another main channel we used to drive traffic to the hype page during pre-launch was LinkedIn.

 What worked?
 Given the educational and professional nature of Show Business, it’s no surprise that our hype phase teasers performed well on LinkedIn.

 Focusing on the value proposition was key here for driving engagement.
 These were the messages we focused on conveying:

 - How Show Business can help solve the shared problems faced by marketers and production folks

 - Top-notch advice from subject matter experts

 - The certification in Brand Show Creation viewers would receive after watching